xchen948-cpu/ai-agent-data-audit/README.md

 | **Ground truth** | [`ground_truth/`](ground_truth/) — runnable scripts |

-Both tools genuinely write and execute code on the uploaded file (agent behaviour), rather than guessing from a preview — which is what makes the disagreements interesting.
+Both tools genuinely write and execute code on the uploaded file (agent behaviour), rather than guessing from a preview, which is what makes the disagreements interesting.

 ## Scoreboard